 Welcome to my website.
 I hope that you find something of interest!

 Born and bred in Edinburgh, I have been writing for as long as I can remember, mainly books with a historical background.
-However, I began to become more serious about the process after I graduated from Dundee University as a mature student in 2001.

 The Golden Voyage

 Mendick's third case, where is sent to find a stolen yacht and finds himself at sea with a most intriguing captain and a woman who plays the violin. . .